Windows 98: Other device support improvements

 Windows 98 had more robust USB support than Windows 95, which only had support in OEM versions OSR2.1 and later.
 Windows 98 supports USB hubs, USB scanners and imaging class devices.
 Windows 98 also introduced built-in support for some USB Human Interface Device class (USB HID) and PID class devices such as USB mice, keyboards, force feedback joysticks etc. including additional keyboard functions through a certain number of Consumer Page HID controls.
-Windows 98 also supports UDMA, 3DNow! and SSE.
+Windows 98 also supports 3DNow!, SSE, and Extended CPUID (ECPUID with ACPI).

 Windows 98 introduced ACPI 1.0 support which enabled Standby and Hibernate states.
 However, hibernation support was extremely limited and vendor-specific.
 Hibernation was only available if compatible (PnP) hardware and BIOS are present, and the hardware manufacturer or OEM supplied ACPI-compatible drivers.
 However, there are hibernation issues with the FAT32 file system, making hibernation problematic and unreliable.

 Windows 98, in general, provides improved — and a broader range of — support for IDE and SCSI drives and drive controllers, floppy drive controllers and all other classes of hardware as compared to Windows 95.
 There is integrated Accelerated Graphics Port (AGP) support (although the USB Supplement to Windows 95 OSR2 and later releases of Windows 95 did have AGP support).
 Windows 98 has built-in DVD support and UDF 1.02 read support.
+Windows 98 also integrated the UDMA support.
 The Still imaging architecture (STI) with TWAIN support was introduced for scanners and cameras and Image Color Management 2.0 for devices to perform color space transformations.
 Multiple monitor support allows using up to nine multiple monitors on a single PC, with the feature requiring one PCI graphics adapter per monitor.
 Windows 98 shipped with DirectX 5.2, which notably included DirectShow.
 Windows 98 Second Edition would later ship with DirectX 6.1.

+Windows 98 included the same games as Windows 95 did: FreeCell, Hearts, Minesweeper, and Solitaire.